Skip to main content

 Can TextPulses grade my essay?

-No. It provides writing signals, not academic grading or subject-matter evaluation.
+No. It provides writing signals, not academic grading, citation review, or rubric evaluation.

 Is it okay to be under the word count?